Y-CHETHAN/Digital-Image-Processing/Exp1-Record-Read and Write Image/README.md

-# READ AND WRITE AN IMAGE
+# Read and Write Image

 ## AIM:
 To write a python program using OpenCV to do the following image manipulations.